Like One of the Family

 Like One of the Family is a novel by Alice Childress.
 It was originally published in 1956 by Independence Publishers in Brooklyn, New York.
 It was re-published by Beacon Press in Boston in 1986.

+Form

 Each chapter, 62 in all, is told from the perspective of Mildred, a domestic worker in New York City, to her friend Marge, also a domestic worker.
 The chapters originally appeared with the title "Conversation from Life" in the Black Marxist newspaper Freedom (founded by Paul Robeson), and later were published in the Baltimore Afro-American.

+Reception

 Literary scholar Trudier Harris notes that, in creating Mildred, "Childress may have been influenced by Langston Hughes's Jesse B. Simple... a gregarious, beer-loving, bar-hopping Harlemite who shared his adventures in the white world and his homely philosophies."